RobertStewart/log4mongo-java/README.txt

 Installation / Configuration
 ----------------------------
-1. Start a local MongoDB server running on the default port - this is required for the unit tests
+1. Start a local MongoDB server running on the default port - this is required for the unit tests: mongod -dbpath ./mongodata

-2. Build the JAR file using Maven2 ("mvn clean package")
+2. Build the JAR file using Maven2 mvn clean package

-3. Deploy the produced JAR file, along with the MongoDB Java Driver JAR, into the classpath of your Java application
+3. Deploy the target/log4mongo-x.y.jar file, along with the Log4J and MongoDB Java Driver JARs, into the classpath of your Java application

-4. Configure log4j as usual, referring to the log4j.properties.sample file for the specific properties of this appender
+4. Configure log4j as usual, referring to the log4j.properties.sample file for the specific configuration properties this appender supports

 Todos